 # Installation

-Unzip the most recent ZIP archive file inside your Vim profile directory (usually this is ~/.vim on UNIX and %USERPROFILE%\vimfiles on Windows), restart Vim and execute the command :helptags ~/.vim/doc (use :helptags ~\vimfiles\doc instead on Windows).
-Now try it out: Edit a Lua script and try any of the features documented above.
+Unzip the most recent ZIP archives of the vim-lua-ftplugin and vim-misc plug-ins inside your Vim profile directory (usually this is ~/.vim on UNIX and %USERPROFILE%\vimfiles on Windows), restart Vim and execute the command :helptags ~/.vim/doc (use :helptags ~\vimfiles\doc instead on Windows).

 Note that on Windows a command prompt window pops up whenever Lua is run as an external process.
 If this bothers you then you can install my shell.vim plug-in which includes a DLL that works around this issue.
 Once you’ve installed both plug-ins it should work out of the box!